dwjohnston/typescript-challenges/README.md

 const listOfFoosAnBars = getListOfFoosAndBars(); // You need to implmeent this function.

 //These need to be typed objects.
-How do you sort them? const listOfFoos = ??? const listOfBars = ???
+How do you seperate them? const listOfFoos = ??? const listOfBars = ???